FRRouting/frr/doc/developer/workflow.rst

 In all cases, compatibility pieces should be marked with compiler/preprocessor annotations to print warnings at compile time, pointing to the appropriate update path.
 A ``-Werror`` build should fail if compatibility bits are used.
+To avoid compilation issues in released code, such compiler/preprocessor annotations must be ignored non-development branches.
+For example:

+    #if defined(VERSION_TYPE_DEV) && CONFDATE > 20180403
+    CPP_NOTICE("Use of <XYZ> is deprecated, please use <ABC>")
+    #endif

 Preferably, the shell script :file:`tools/fixup-deprecated.py` will be updated along with making non-backwards compatible code changes, or an